CITY TRIPS

 • Take one of Lisbon’s famous historic trams like #28.
 Bear in mind they get crazily crowded in summer.

 • Wander the streets of Lisbon admiring the variety of street art – an unusual thing to do in Lisbon but a great way to get to know the city.
-Of course you could also join a guided street art tour to learn even more.
+Of course you could also join guided street art tour to learn even more.

 Some of Lisbon’s top things to see and do and most famous landmarks and attractions include the following points of interest.
 See below for a handy google map with these locations and more.